multimediaeval/multimediaeval.github.io/_editions/2022/tasks/memorability.md

 # static info
 layout: task
 year: 2022
-hide: false  <!-- # change this to false once you finish editing-->
+hide: false

 # required info
-title: Predicting Video Memorability
+title: "Predicting Video Memorability"
-subtitle: <!-- # leave this blanck-->
+subtitle:
-blurb: The task requires participants to automatically predict memorability scores for videos, that reflect the probability for a video to be remembered.
-Participants will be provided with an extensive data set of videos with memorability annotations, related information, pre-extracted state-of-the-art visual features, and Electroencephalography (EEG) recordings.
+blurb: "The task requires participants to automatically predict memorability scores for videos, that reflect the probability for a video to be remembered.
+Participants will be provided with an extensive data set of videos with memorability annotations, related information, pre-extracted state-of-the-art visual features, and Electroencephalography (EEG) recordings."
 ---

 <!-- # please respect the structure below-->